JuliaSparse/Pardiso.jl/README.md

 # Pardiso.jl

 The Pardiso.jl package provides an interface for using [PARDISO 5.0](http://www.pardiso-project.org/) from the [Julia language](http://julialang.org).
-You cannot use `Pardiso.jl` without having a valid licence for PARDISO.
+You cannot use `Pardiso.jl` without having a valid license for PARDISO.
 This package is available free of charge and in no way replaces or alters any functionality of PARDISO.

 **Notes**: This package does currently not support MKL's PARDISO solver.

 ## Installation

-`Pardiso.jl` expectes the following libraries to be loadable from within Julia with `dlopen`.
+`Pardiso.jl` expects the following libraries to be loadable from within Julia with `dlopen`.

 * `libpardiso.so` - The PARDISO library.
 * `libgfortran.so` - The gfortran library.
 Should correspond to the same version as PARDISO is compiled against.
 * `libgomp.so` - Library for OpenMP

 `Pardiso.jl`  has currently only been tested to work on Linux.

 ## Basic Usage

-`Pardiso.jl` operates a bit like a state machine where you must first set the matrix type and subsequent calls to the solver routines will use the set type.
+This section will explain how to use solve equations using `Pardiso.jl` with the default settings of the library.
+For more advanced usage there is a section further down.

 ### Setting the matrix type

-The matrix type (default 11) is set with `set_mtype(key)` where the key has the following meaning:
+The matrix type (default 11) should be set before calling the solve functions.
+This is done with `set_mtype(key)` where the key has the following meaning:

 | key   | Matrix type                               |
 |----   |-----------------------------------------  |
 | 1     | real and structurally symmetric           |